Propane Safety Tips & Important Information

-Thanks to strong regulations and high industry standards, propane has a strong safety track record.
+Thanks to strong regulations and high industry standards, propane has an incredibly strong safety track record.

-At Pico Propane & Fuels, safety is at the heart of everything we do.
+At Pico Propane and Fuels, safety is at the heart of everything we do.
 It’s why our propane-delivery drivers and propane-tank installers are thoroughly trained and experienced.

 Our customers are our neighbors, and we want them to be safe.
 So we have put together this page with plenty of information about how to safely deal with propane.

 What should you do if you smell gas?

 While propane is one of the safer fuels, you still must know how to protect yourself if you smell gas, whether it’s in your home or anywhere else around gas equipment.